 Dry latex or water-based paint can go in the trash.
 Follow these steps to safely get rid of it safely:

-You can also recycle unwanted latex paint, water-based stains, and clear finishes at any Take it Back Network paint recycling location.
-There is a fee for this service.
+You can also recycle unwanted latex paint, water-based stains, and clear finishes at any PaintCare drop-off site.
+There is no fee for this service.

 There are over 100 secure medicine drop-boxes at participating retail pharmacies, hospitals, clinics, and law enforcement offices in King County.
 There is no cost to residents to use this service.
 Find a drop-box near you.